a3shater/tqdum/README.md

 * Copy the contents from .env.example.
 * Create a new file named .env in the project root.
 * Paste the copied contents into .env.
+* Setup your .env file to custimize with your enviroment

 6. **Generate App Key:**